Professor Nayanika Mookherjee, BA (Hons); MA; PhD.

 The overarching theme that connects my work concerns an ethnographic exploration of public memories of violent pasts and aesthetic practices of reparative futures.
 I have explored these processes in relation to (a) gender-based violence in conflicts [Spectral Wound (2015, 2016), Modern Asian Studies (2012), Social Text (2012), Journal of Royal Anthropological Institute (2006), Drishtipat (2003), Edited books (Mookherjee 2008, 2004)] (b) war crimes [Arts of Irreconciliation (In preparation), Comparative Studies of South Asia, Africa and the Middle East (In Preparation), Special Issues of Journal of Material Culture (2015), Journal of Historical Sociology (2013), Journal of Royal Anthropological Institute (2011), Mobilities (2011), Economic and Political Weekly (2011, 2007, 2006), Critique of Anthropology (2009), Feminist Review (2008), Space and Culture (2007)] and (c) transnational adoption [Childhood (2007)].
 Overall, my work engages socio-cultural anthropology with interdisciplinary and contemporary debates.

-Nayanika joined Durham University in 2011 as a Reader in Socio-Cultural Anthropology.
+Nayanika joined Durham University in 2011 as a Reader in Socio-Cultural Anthropology and became a Professor in 2018.
 Before that she was in the Sociology department in Lancaster University prior to which she was a Post-Doctoral Fellow [Society for South Asian Studies, (British Academy)], in the Department of Anthropology, University of Sussex.
 She did her BA (Hons) in Presidency College, India; her MA in Jawaharlal Nehru University, New Delhi, India; and PhD in Social Anthropology from School of Oriental and African Studies - SOAS, University of London.

 Other commitments and activities include: